nya3jp/tast/docs/overview.md

 ### Remote tests

-Remote tests run on the machine initiating testing (e.g. a developer's workstation, a.k.a. the "host system") and run shell commands on the DUT remotely, allowing the DUT to be rebooted in the course of a single test.
+Remote tests run on the machine initiating testing (e.g. a developer's workstation, a.k.a. the "host system") and interact with the DUT remotely either via gRPC methods or via shell commands.
+Remote tests enable rebooting the DUT in the course of a single test, as well as coordinating multiple DUTs or auxiliary devices (such as Servos or WiFi access points).
 They are similar in function to Autotest's "server" tests.
 They run more slowly than local tests, are harder to write, and are more susceptible to infrastructure and hardware issues.

 ### `tast` command